Last updated on July 23rd, 2021 at 06:08 am

 All thieves care about is the opportunity to take something they can profit from.

-The night I was robbed, I met up with a woman from a Facebook group.
+I met up with a woman from a Facebook group.
 We got some tea, then hit up a rooftop bar for some drinks.
 The conversation was flowing, and I felt a little buzzed.

 She kindly invited me to her apartment to meet her boyfriend and cat.
 Although I was enjoying myself, I knew it was time to get back to my hostel because it was about 1:20 am and I had a flight to catch the next day.